 Carbon Monoxide Travel Tips

 Traveling is a time to relax, experience new things and make memories.
 It’s a chance to forget about your long to-do-list and be worry free!
 However, even while on vacation, safety should always remain on your mind.
-Whether you are traveling with friends and family, for business, near or far, help protect yourself and loved ones by packing a carbon monoxide (CO) detector.
+Whether you are traveling with friends and family, for business, near or far, help protect yourself and loved ones by packing a portable carbon monoxide (CO) detector.

-Carbon Monoxide Detector For Traveling
+Portable Carbon Monoxide Detector For Traveling

 - The tabletop design requires no installation, simply place it on any shelf or counter